coreinfrastructure/best-practices-badge/doc/security.md

   then we accept GitHub's ruling for that github user and log them in.
   This interaction with GitHub uses `GITHUB_KEY` and `GITHUB_SECRET`.
   For more information, see the documentation on omniauth-github.
+  Note that we trust GitHub to verify a GitHub account (as we must).
+  This is verified as part of the test `Has link to GitHub Login`.

 The first thing that session#create does is run `counter_fixation`;
 this counters session fixation attacks